Subscribe To This Site

 8. Remember that your puppy will grow (often faster than you think), so while “Fluffball” may work for the cuddly Newfoundland pup, it might not suit the 130-pound adult.

-9. Can’t come up with any good dog names?
+9. Can't come up with any good dog names?
 Think about your interests and hobbies.
 Are you a football fan, a music lover, a movie buff?
-All of these can provide inspiration for great dog names – how about Quarterback, Hendrix or Bogie?
+All of these can provide inspiration for naming dogs - how about Quarterback, Hendrix or Bogie?

 10. It’s a good idea to know and understand the meaning of your puppy’s name.
 That's a breeze these days, but no need to spend hours searching Wikipedia.
 We’ve done all the leg work for you.